First-time Entrepreneur’s Guide – How to write a business plan using Templates

 - List any external professional resources required, such as a business consultant, PR agency, etc.

-The section of the business plan template outlines the resources that will help your business grow and generate a profit.
+The Financial Plan outlines the resources that will help your business grow and generate a profit.
 To do this you will need to provide projected revenue, cash flow statements, expenses and profit, and balance sheets.
 In this section, you are also required to show monthly anticipated revenues and expenses.

 Keep in mind that if you are using a business plan template, you don't have to wait until you have all the answers to get started.
 Simply start filling in all the information you have at this point, and then refine it to reach your goal.